-Our cash and cash equivalents consist of cash and a money market fund.
-We do not hold any short-term investments.
+Our cash and cash equivalents consist of cash, money market funds and certificates of deposit.
 As a result, the fair value of our portfolio is relatively insensitive to interest rate changes.
 Our long-term debt bears interest at a fixed rate.